leepokai/ccundo/README.md

 }
 ```

 This hook runs `ccundo group-turns` automatically when each conversation ends, creating logical turn boundaries that let you **restore your codebase to exactly where it was after any previous conversation**.
-This is incredibly useful for experimental development, where you can try different approaches and easily revert to known-good states.

 **Example:**
 ```bash